Refinitiv/Real-Time-SDK/README.md

 # Notes:
-- This is a BETA release.
+- For more details on each API, please see the corresponding readme file in their top level directory.
-- Interfaces and behaviors are subject to change (based upon feedback and suggestions)
+- This package contains APIs that are subject to proprietary and open source licenses.
+Please make sure to read the readme files within each package for clarification.
 - Please make sure to review the LICENSE.md file.